FHIR Client for Retrieving and Posting FHIR Resources#

 - Python 3.10+

-- Python packages on Pypi, including holoscan, fhir.resources, holoscan, pyzmq, requests and their dependencies
+- Python packages from PyPI, including holoscan, fhir.resources, pyzmq, requests and their dependencies

 There are several ways to build and run this application and package it as a Holoscan Application Package, an Open Container Initiative compliant image.
 The following sections describe each in detail.